philpagel/ET54.py/tools/fwupdater/README.md

 [![works on my machine badge](https://cdn.jsdelivr.net/gh/nikku/works-on-my-machine@v0.4.0/badge.svg)](https://github.com/nikku/works-on-my-machine)

-I.e. I have successfully flashed an image to my ET5410A+ load using this tool.
+I have successfully flashed my ET5410A+ load using this tool.

 This is a re-write of my original Python tool to make it easier to use without having to install Python and dependencies, first.

-I'd be *very* grateful for feedback by anyone who was brave enough to give my tool a try, especially, if you are running Windows.
+I'd be *very* grateful for feedback by anyone who was brave enough to give my tool a try, especially, if you are running Windows or MacOS.

 #### Risk assessment